 BIOGRAPHY

-A natural collaborator, Schendel has performed alongside celebrated soloists, including Anthony Ross (principal cello, Minnesota Orchestra), Cassie Pilgrim (principal oboe, SPCO), and Gao Hong (pipa).
+A natural collaborator, Schendel has performed alongside celebrated soloists, including Anthony Ross (principal cello, Minnesota Orchestra), Cassie Pilgrim (principal oboe, St. Paul Chamber Orchestra), and Gao Hong (pipa).
 She is also in demand as a guest conductor and served as Assistant Conductor for Gregory Spears' acclaimed opera Fellow Travelers and Britten's A Midsummer Night’s Dream.
-As Cover Conductor, she has worked with such soloists as Johan Dalene, Avi Avital, Stuart Skelton, George Li, J’Nai Bridges, Jon Kimura Parker, Steven Banks, and Njioma Chinyere Grevious.
+Schendel has recently assisted Minnesota Orchestra subscription programs including Mozart’s Requiem, the Nordic Soundscapes Festival, Puccini’s Turandot, and the Composer Institute: Future Classics led by composer, Kevin Puts.
+As a Cover Conductor, she has worked with soloists such as Johan Dalene, Avi Avital, Stuart Skelton, Christine Goerke, Limmie Pulliam, George Li, J’Nai Bridges, Jon Kimura Parker, Steven Banks, and Njioma Chinyere Grevious.

-She has participated in prestigious festivals including the Järvi Academy/Pärnu Music Festival with Paavo Järvi and Neeme Järvi, the LEAD Foundation/Fiskars Summer Music Festival with Esa-Pekka Salonen, Jukka-Pekka Saraste, and Eva Ollikainen, and the Cabrillo Festival for Contemporary Music with Cristian Măcelaru.
+She has participated in prestigious festivals including the Järvi Academy/Pärnu Music Festival led by Paavo Järvi, Neeme Järvi, and Leonid Grin, the LEAD Foundation/Fiskars Summer Music Festival led by Esa-Pekka Salonen, Jukka-Pekka Saraste, and Eva Ollikainen, and the Cabrillo Festival for Contemporary Music led by Cristian Măcelaru.

-Highlights of the 2024/25 season include performances of Brahms’ Ein deutsches Requiem, and a range of guest conducting engagements.
-She has been re-invited to assist the Minnesota Orchestra and is developing an exciting long-term collaboration with violist Nathaniel Sendi, featuring Jörg Widmann’s Viola Concerto.
+Highlights of the 2024/25 season included performances of Brahms’ Ein deutsches Requiem, and a range of guest conducting engagements.
+She was re-invited to assist the Minnesota Orchestra and is developing an exciting long-term collaboration with violist Nathaniel Sendi, featuring Jörg Widmann’s Viola Concerto.

 Schendel is committed to building bridges with diverse audiences, demystifying classical music, and engaging with local communities.
-She is frequently invited as a guest artist and clinician with youth organizations, including the 2024 Pennsylvania Music Educators Association Festival and the 2025 Northwest Suburban All-Conference Festival.
-Schendel has appeared on podcasts and radio interviews and has led repertoire discussions at the Lakes Area Music Festival.
+She is frequently invited as a guest artist and clinician with schools and youth organizations, including with YourClassical Minnesota Public Radio, the 2025 Northwest Suburban All-Conference Festival, and the 2024 Pennsylvania Music Educators Association Festival.
+Schendel has appeared on podcasts and radio interviews and has led repertoire discussions for the Lakes Area Music Festival.

 Schendel studied at the University of Cincinnati College-Conservatory of Music with Mark Gibson and Joe Miller, and has been mentored by renowned figures such as Johannes Schlaefli, Marin Alsop, Larry Rachleff, Kathy Romey, Jonathan Martin, and Michelle Miller Burns.